overnode-org/overnode/docs/docs/12-central-logging.md

 ## Configuring logging per containers

-In order to opt in containers to log to Loki, add `logging` section to the required services, like the following:
+To opt in containers to log to Loki, add `logging` section to the required services, like the following:

 ```yml
 ...